jonmrod/EmojiConverter/README.md

-# EmojiConverter
+# emoji converter
-HackKean 2016 Project (Convert text to emojis in real time)
+* Convert text to emojis in real time